Webstop/core-styles-3/site/content/docs/3.0/icons/popular-icons.md

 ## Alternatives to Popular Icons

-The following icons are approved by our design team for general usage.
-More icons can be found at [Font Awesome v6](https://fontawesome.com/v6.0/icons).
-You have all the Font Awesome v6 icons available, but the use of some of them is discouraged.
+For most uses you should use the Popular Icons listed above.
+The following icons are are available for unusual use cases or to match specific branding requirements.

 {{< icons popular-alt >}}